Magazine

 Types of Alternative Investments

-1. Real Estate as an Alt.
+1. Real Estate as an Alternative

-This type of alternative investment involves investing in physical properties or property-based securities [1].
-This includes real estate investment trusts (REITs), crowdfunding platforms, and real estate funds.
-Along with seeking capital appreciation of tangible assets, a real estate investment strategy aims to generate consistent cash flow from operating income.
+What makes Real Estate investment unique: In addition to capital appreciation of tangible assets, a real estate investment strategy aims to generate consistent cash flow from operating income.

-2. Art and Collectibles as Alternatives.
+2. Art and Collectibles as Alternatives

 Art and collectibles can give investors a way to match their hobbies or recreational interests with their investment activities.
 Some of the categories for these assets include sports memorabilia, art, rare coins, or other collectibles as an alternative investment [2].
 Primarily, investors assess the worth of a piece of art or a collectible by its historical value and relation to a famous person or event.

-1. Venture capital.
+1. Venture capital

 Invest in start-ups and companies in the early stages.

-2. Growth capital.
+2. Growth capital

 Provide capital for mature companies planning to expand or restructure

-3. Buyouts.
+3. Buyouts

 Completely purchases a company or one of its divisions

-4. Commodities.
+4. Commodities

 Commodities are tangible assets derived from natural sources, such as oil, natural gas, gold, agricultural products, and precious metals.
 Since commodities have essential uses, they attract investors with the perpetual demand for their properties.
 For example, oil prices are usually stable because of their widespread use in almost every industry, making them insensitive to the public equity market.
 For this reason, experts consider commodities a hedge against inflation and an excellent asset for portfolio diversification.

-5. Private Debt.
+5. Private Credit

-6. Farmland.
+6. Farmland

-7. Hedge Funds.
+7. Hedge Funds

-8. Structured Products.
+8. Structured Products

-9. Peer-to-Peer Lending.
+9. Peer-to-Peer Lending

 Peer-to-peer lending is the process of investors granting loans to individuals or businesses via online platforms where borrowers and investors can connect and make deals.
 Although similar to investing with bonds, this alternative investment occurs in more private markets, and the clients are riskier.
 For these reasons, peer-to-peer lending has a higher return potential than traditional investments.
 In addition, some online platforms offer accessibility to retail investors.